 Then there is kriya yoga and its adherents, its cultlike fads or falls, binding oaths, and very bad, possibly misfit-making teachings - as well as other teachings and claims surrounding it.

 After venturing into these matters first-hand and for long, should we keep silent about sham and gold we find, or share the gold?
 It depends on how tall or small we are.
-It may not work well to give a lot indiscriminately, but as the end of life closes in on us, give away something is something we find fit to all the same.
+It may not work well to give a lot indiscriminately, but as the end of life closes in on us, to give away lots of things might be fit all the same.

 Teachings.
-It is not always as simple as the caption proverb (above) tells, although there are grains of truth in it.
+It is not always as simple as the caption proverb (above) tells, that the flatterer is no friend and who rebukes, is a friend, but there can be lots of grains of truth in it.
 Allow for some middle ground in your classifications too; that is often helpful:

 1. A flatterer may stop at being an admirer, a copying guru devotee, and not glide down into becoming a guru's hypocritical enemy, for example.
 Let us hope that.